 (c) The secret agent led him to a hotel room which was rather gloomy.

-(d) Fowler could not understand what the secret aget said.
+(d) Fowler could not understand what the secret agent said.

 Or